cylondata/twister2/docs/deployment/kubernetes/twister2-kubernetes-install.md

     $ssh-keygen
 ```

-Second, create a Kubernetes Secret object for the namespace of Twister2 users:
+Second, create a Kubernetes Secret object for the namespace of Twister2 users with the already generated key pairs.
+Execute the following command by specifying generated key files.
+Last parameter is the namespace.
+If you are using a namespace other than default, please change that.

 ```bash
     $kubectl create secret generic twister2-openmpi-ssh-key --from-file=id_rsa=/path/to/.ssh/id_rsa --from-file=id_rsa.pub=/path/to/.ssh/id_rsa.pub --from-file=authorized_keys=/path/to/.ssh/id_rsa.pub --namespace=default